Welcome to our Flexi-Schooling page

 We firmly believe and fully support a parent’s right to choose to home-educate their child or children.

 Electing to Home Educate is a bold step for any family, it is a decision not taken lightly or without good cause.

-Over time through what is a constantly evolving process, we have adapted the mainstream approach to education in order to offer a solution to a broad cross-section of parents who have alternative views on how education should be delivered.
+Over time through what is even today a constantly evolving process, we have adapted the mainstream approach to education in order to offer a solution to a broad cross-section of parents who have alternative views on how education should be delivered.

 This cross-section is effectively our ‘customer base’ and is made up of a mix of parents from the Elective Home Education community, through to those parents who have become dissatisfied with the approach of their local school and or local authority.

 The quote below underpins our belief in Flexi-Schooling;

 “The respect of parent’s freedom to educate their children according to their vision of what education should be has been part of international human rights standards since their very emergence.”